icecube/OMSim/README.md

 OMSim has been utilized in a range of studies, each simulating unique physics, thereby necessitating distinct Physicslist/analysis setups.
 In this repository, we have compiled a selection of these studies, each contained within its own folder and accompanied by its own main file.
 Currently available:

 - [Effective area](https://icecube.github.io/OMSim/md_2_effective_area.html): calculates the effective area of the optical modules/PMTs.
 - [Radioactive decays](https://icecube.github.io/OMSim/md_3_radioactive_decays.html): simulates radioactive decays within the glass of the pressure vessel and the PMT glass.
-Essential for understanding the primary background of optical modules.
+Essential for understanding the primary background of optical modules. **Requires Geant4 version 11.3.0**
 - [Supernova studies](https://icecube.github.io/OMSim/md_4__s_n.html): used for the development of an improved SN trigger for IceCube using multi-PMT modules.

 ### Customising Compilation